jessetvogel/rust-web/README.md

 When I had to build a application where I really cared that correctness, I realized how much I don't trust Typescript even for what's designed to do and I tried different wasm based web frameworks that allow building web applications using Rust.
 These frameworks alleviated the correctness concern but they complicate things a lot requiring hundereds of dependencies just to get started.
 For reference, `leptos` depends on 231 crates and its development tool `cargo-leptos` depends on another 485 crates.

 A major reason for this complexity is that these frameworks depend on the `wasm-bindgen` crate that build the Rust bindings for browser APIs and the Javascript glue code that allows making these calls.
 But the `wasm-bindgen` is just one way to interact with browser APIs that trades off simplicity for performance and not all applications benefit from this trade off.
-The application I building most probably wouldn't.
+The application I'm building most probably wouldn't.

 So, I set out to build a web framework that allows to build client side applications with Rust that has a minimal footprint.
 The result is `TinyWeb`, a client side Rust framework built in <800 lines of code.